alwi-djoenaid/stockbit-submission/README.md

 1. On the application, click Logic Test menu on the app bar.
 2. Click the search box, enter any word.
 Then click INSERT ANOTHER WORD.
 3. Repeat step 2 if you want to insert another word.
-4. Once you finish, click CHECK ANAGRAM.
+4. Once you are done, click CHECK ANAGRAM.
-5. Press F12 and click Console tab to see the results.
+5. Press F12 and click Console tab to see the anagram possibilites result.

 ## Features